shocky0424/rtd-tutorial/docs/source/index.rst

    :figclass: align-center
    :width: 700

+   Figure 1.
 Friction Coefficient-Temperature Relationships in TripleFrictionPendulumX element

 For more information about the element formulation, please refer to the references at the end of this page.